test

 of participants bicycle with children

-The City of Victoria is constructing a 32km All Ages and Abilities (AAA) cycling network and implementing multi-modal transportation upgrades to improve safety for vulnerable road users.
-Once the network is complete, 95% of the municipality will be within 500m of a AAA cycling route.
-While such facilities are common in European cycling cities, to date no Canadian city has a protected cycling network serving all areas of the city.
-Victoria’s $7.75M commitment to the AAA Cycling Network is an important step in its bold journey to becoming one of the best small cities for cycling in the world.
+The City of Victoria has built 36 km of safe cycling routes that make up the All Ages and Abilities (AAA) cycling network.
+With this network, 95% of the municipality is within 500m of a safe cycling route.
+Victoria’s not stopping there, and has plans to keep expanding the network to increase access and comfort for.
+Victoria’s $7.75M commitment to the cycling network is an important step in its bold journey to become one of the best small cities for cycling in the world.